ryanq47/logec-attack/README.md

 and the client recieves, and runs them.
 Your job is to get the client onto the target machine, and let LA take care of the rest.

 ## _Getting Started:_
-run 'pip install -r requirements.txt' to install the needed packages, then 'python3 logec-attack.py'
+Run 'pip install -r requirements.txt' to install the needed packages, then 'python3 logec-attack.py'

 To run the client, cd into 'agent/client/' and run 'python3 client.py' - Note: The default IP and Port it tries to connect to are '127.0.0.1' and '5064'